-Pursuant to the draft ENTSO-E Electricity Balancing Network Code (NC EB) the harmonisation of the imbalance settlement period within and between synchronous areas was envisioned no later than two years after the NC EB entry into force.
+Pursuant to the initial ENTSO-E’s draft Electricity Balancing Network Code (NC EB) the harmonisation of the imbalance settlement period within and between synchronous areas was envisioned no later than two years after the NC EB entry into force.

 The stepwise approach was envisioned through a proposal of all Transmission System Operators (TSOs) submitted for approval to all national regulatory authorities (NRAs) based on a cost-benefit analysis.

-According to the ENTSO-E draft code the imbalance settlement period was maximally 30 minutes, however, each TSO had the right to develop a proposal to deviate from the decision on the harmonisation of imbalance settlement periods on the base of specific cost-benefit analysis.
+According to the said ENTSO-E draft code the imbalance settlement period was maximally 30 minutes, however, each TSO had the right to develop a proposal to deviate from the decision on the harmonisation of imbalance settlement periods on the base of specific cost-benefit analysis.

 However, the Agency for the Cooperation of Energy Regulators (ACER) proposed some amendments to the ENTSO-E vision of the imbalance settlement period.

-ACER's Recommendation No 03/2015 of 20 July 2015 on the Network Code on Electricity Balancing called NC EB explicitly defines the length of the of the harmonised imbalance settlement period.
+ACER's Recommendation No 03/2015 of 20 July 2015 on the Network Code on Electricity Balancing called NC EB explicitly defined the length of the of the harmonised imbalance settlement period.

 The ACER asssessed an harmonised duration equal to 15 minutes as a natural choice for the imbalance settlement period, since 30 minutes, was used, at the date of Recommendation's issuance, only by three EU Members States, whereas 15 minutes was used in eight Member States.

 ACER proposed such harmonised settlement period should be applied by 1 July 2019.

-Also acording to Article 7(4) of the said Proposal for a Regulation on the internal market for electricity of 30 November 2016 the imbalance settlement period was set 15 minutes in all control areas, but the deadline that was proposed was 1 January 2025.
+Also acording to Article 7(4) of the said Proposal for a Regulation on the internal market for electricity of 30 November 2016 the imbalance settlement period was set 15 minutes in all control areas, but the deadline that was proposed then was 1 January 2025.